Need for FinOps in Startups

 AWS has approximately 300 distinct instance kinds, each of which is suitable for a particular sort of task.
 Even experienced cloud architects find it difficult to choose the proper instance from such a large range.

 Make sure your company isn’t paying for cloud capacity that isn’t being used.
 Native auto-scaling services, such as AWS Auto Scaling or DevOps consultancy, are available from cloud providers.
 These features track and alter use scales to fit demand, and may thus be utilized to save money.

 It should come as no surprise that proactively monitoring your compute resource use and rightsizing your cloud infrastructure is one of the most efficient ways to save money on cloud fees.
-If you own a small business or small capacity business, you can use other tools like Lio.io for managing your business and save the cloud cost
+For startups or small capacity businesses, you can use other tools like Lio.io for managing your business and save the cloud cost

 Reduction of Unallocated Resources